affffffffffffffffffffff/CS1-arduino-projects/README.md

 Gradually spin up and spin down a DC motor, first clockwise then counterclockwise.
 Use a 5V power supply module.
 ### mar23a
 Rotate a stepper motor using a 5V power supply module.
+### mar24a
+Control a stepper motor using an IR remote's volume up and volume down buttons.